roadsidemultimedia/Docs/configure/global-options.md

 ## Import + Export ##

 The **Import + Export** panel provides the ability to import and/or export your DMS config so that you don’t have to spend time implementing your settings again, if you plan on moving them to another PageLines DMS install or migrate your site to a new server.
-This time saving process assures that your DMS settings are identical when imported.
+This time saving process ensures that your DMS settings are identical when imported.

 ![Import + Export](https://raw.github.com/pagelines/Docs/master/gh-pages-template/public/img/import-export.jpg "Import + Export")